-When a session is started, the TPM will record the current TPM time in policySession→startTime.
-When an assertion includes an expiration value, it is added to policySession→startTime.
-If this result is less than the current TPM time, then the authorization has already expired.
-Otherwise, the authorization is valid now and for some time in the future.
+When a session is started and a specific nonceTPM generated, the TPM will record the current TPM time in policySession-startTime.
+When an assertion includes a non-zero expiration value, its absolute value is added to policySession-startTime.
+This produces a time that is relative to the TPM Clock.
+If this computed time is less than the current TPM Clock time, then the authorization has already expired.
+Otherwise, the authorization is valid.
+If the computed time is less than the current value of policySession->timeout, then policySession->timeout is set to the computed value.